woocommerce/woocommerce-admin/docker/wc-admin-wp-env/README.md

 The Mysql port can change when you restart your container.

-You can get the current Mysql port with `yarn run wp-env-mysql-port` command.
+You can get the current Mysql port with `npm run wp-env-mysql-port` command.

 1. Open your choice of Mysql tool.
 2. Use the following values to access the Mysql container.